Custom-Roles-for-TTT/TTT-Custom-Roles/CONVARS.md

 ttt_shadow_weaken_health_to                    0       // How low to reduce the Shadow's health to when they are outside of the target circle instead of their normal punishment.
 (Setting to 0 will use "ttt_shadow_failure_mode" instead.) ttt_shadow_weaken_health_to_death              0       // Whether to kill the shadow one tick after they reach 1HP when "ttt_shadow_weaken_health_to" is set to 1 ttt_shadow_weaken_timer                        3       // How often (in seconds) to adjust the shadow's health when they are outside of the target circle ttt_shadow_failure_mode                        0       // How to handle the shadow failing to stay near their target.
 0 - Kill them.
 1 - Change them to be a jester.
 2 - Change them to be a swapper.
+3 - Change them to be a bodysnatcher.
 Not used when "ttt_shadow_weaken_health_to" is enabled. ttt_shadow_can_see_jesters                     0       // Whether jesters are revealed (via head icons, color/icon on the scoreboard, etc.) to the shadow ttt_shadow_update_scoreboard                   0       // Whether the shadow shows dead players as missing in action